 Why Switch to Signal?

-While WhatsApp does offer end-to-end encryption, there are several compelling reasons to switch to Signal:
+While WhatsApp offers end-to-end encryption, there are several compelling reasons to switch to Signal:

-- Complete privacy: Signal doesn't collect metadata about your communications
+- Complete privacy: Signal does not collect metadata about your communications

 - Open-source: Signal's code is fully transparent and can be inspected by anyone

-- No ads or tracking: Signal doesn't monetize your data in any way
+- No ads or tracking: Signal does not monetize your data in any way

-- Independent: Operated by the Signal Foundation, a non-profit organization
+- Independent: Managed by the Signal Foundation, a non-profit organization

 - EU-friendly: Complies with GDPR and respects user privacy rights